Updated on November 12, 2019

 The only way our planet can provide a good future for our children is if the sustainability movement gains scale.
 Just doing our part isn’t enough – we need to drop seeds of sustainability everywhere, and help create change on a much bigger scale.

-Want to read more about what sustainable coffee means to Jefferson and the workers on his plantation?
+Want to read more about what certified coffee means to Jefferson and the workers on his plantation?
 Have a look at his website!